-Erez is currently Partner at Linklaters.
-He was previously Prudential’s chief counsel on cybersecurity and privacy matters.
+Erez is currently Partner at Debevoise & Plimpton.
+He was previously a Partner at Linklaters, as well as Prudential’s chief counsel on cybersecurity and privacy matters.
 He led a team on a wide range of cybersecurity and privacy legal, policy and investigative matters.
 Erez served as primary counsel to the Chief Information Security Officer, Chief Privacy Officer, and IT Risk on information security and privacy matters.
 In this role, Erez also oversaw the High Tech Investigations Unit.
 Together with the Information Security Office and IT Risk, Erez worked closely to review the enterprise’s cybersecurity program and update executive management on the enterprise’s program.
 Erez also served as a point of contact to regulators and law enforcement on cyber security matters and provides updates to the enterprise on the regulatory and threat landscape.
 Erez also worked on response planning for a cybersecurity and privacy incidents including technical and business oriented tabletop exercises.
 Through his work with the High Tech Investigations Unit, Erez oversaw investigations into cyber incident response, cyber crimes, privacy breaches, and intellectual property theft, as well as E-Discovery production and computer forensics.

 Erez previously led Prudential’s Corporate Investigations Division (CID), which consists of attorneys and investigators responsible for investigations relating to internal and external fraud, regulatory matters, employee misconduct, and sales practice.